activivan/mtskinapi/README.md

 skin_mod = simple_skins
 ```

-*Note: If you are using `mineclone2` you do not need to define a skins mod as one is already in the game - if you define a skin mod nevertheless it will just be ignored*
+*Note: If you are using `mineclone2` you do not need to define a skin mod as one is already in the game - if you define a skin mod nevertheless it will just be ignored*